 Tea Tree Oil for Nits

-Removal of lice won’t prevent re-infestation or nits hatching into baby lice.
-It is not an easy thing to remove the nits stuck into hair.
+Removal of lice won’t prevent re-infestation or nits from hatching into baby lice.
+It is not an easy thing to remove the nits stuck into the hair.
 Tea tree oil is powerful enough to kill the nits.
 However, it cannot remove the nits from the hair.
 You should use a tight-teeth comb or the special nit comb to remove the nits.
 You can use tea tree oil in any method mentioned about to kill nits along with lice.

 How much tea tree oil you should use for head lice removal